 Brain Retraining Techniques (Ashok Gupta, Annie Hopper etc)

 It has traditionally been thought that the neural pathways in the brain once developed through childhood and adolescence, remain relatively static.
 Research over the past decade or so has changed this however.
 It is now known that the brain has the ability to essentially "rewire" itself based on stimuli including our thoughts themselves.
-It is possible for the brain the make new connections between neurons and in doing so alter the way in which it functions - this property is referred to as neural plasticity.
+It is possible for the brain to make new connections between neurons and in doing so alter the way in which it functions - this property is referred to as neural plasticity.
 Meditation makes use of this property and a number of techniques have been developed that take advantage of neural plasticity aimed specifically at treating MCS and related conditions.
 These techniques typically involve regular practice of mental exercises designed to eradicate the neural connections that are causing the brain to overreact to chemical stimuli and replace them with more appropriate responses, thus eradicating the symptoms of MCS.
 Whether these techniques are able to achieve this is far from certain since no clinical studies have been performed, again however, anecdotal reports suggest that at least in some cases a complete cure is possible.
-The most well known of these techniques are Ashok Gupta's Amygdala Retraining Program and Annie Hopper's Dynamic Neural Retraining (DNR) System.
+The most well known of these techniques are Annie Hopper's Dynamic Neural Retraining (DNRS) System and the Gupta Program.

 Treatment Effectiveness According to MCS Sufferers